Brickens: Community

 Social life in the village takes place at Brickens Community Centre, owned by the Diocese of Tuam, with activities ranging from adult education classes to bingo, and at the village public house and restaurant.
 The church of St. Therese of the Little Flower, built in 1927–8, is on the east of the village, one of the three Catholic churches in the parish of Bekan.
 The local cemetery for Brickens is four kilometres to the southeast in Kildarra, beside Tulrahan.
 The village had a sub-post office in the past but this was closed on 23 June 2005.

 The Lohan Park Group Home and Retirement Village was opened by the Minister of State for Health and Children in July 2005 at the modern Lohan Park development on the southeast of the village.
 It was described during an Oireachtas joint committee debate on community development in 2009 as providing "residential care and community services to older people in the local community, including meals on wheels, day care and laundry services."
 The facility was singled out during the Oireachtas debate for commendation as a successful example of how "community development is able to lay the foundation for local groups to develop into fully fledged community enterprises."

 The community of Brickens participates in such organizations as the Irish Countrywomen's Association and the Brickens Foróige Club, part of a national youth organization with branches throughout Ireland.
 Foróige is a contraction of the Irish phrase forbairt na hóige, meaning "development of youth".

 The village also has a local Enterprise Centre operating under the aegis of the Irish state economic development agency, Enterprise Ireland.
 The facility, called the Gilmore Enterprise Centre, contains resources for local entrepreneurs planning to start small local businesses.
 It was opened officially by the Cathaoirleach of Mayo County Council in October 2010.

 Education

-A Montessori pre-school called Little Acorns Children's Centre was opened in Brickens by the Minister for Labour Affairs in April 2010.
+A Montessori pre-school called Little Acorns Children's Centre was opened in Brickens by the minister of state for labour affairs, Dara Calleary, in April 2010.
 It was erected on land donated by Brickens Integrated Resource Development Company and catered for 53 children when it began.

 There was a two-roomed national school in the village in generations past called Ballinvilla School, where the sexes were segregated.
-The school was beside the church but, today, primary and secondary school children are taken by bus to schools beyond the townland.
+The school was beside the church but, today, primary and secondary school children are taken by bus to schools beyond the townland, such as Bekan National School.
 The old Ballinvilla school building was renovated and extended during the early 1980s for use as a community centre, as part of an AnCO Community Youth Training Project.